FREQUENTLY ASKED QUESTIONS

 Learn more about our Tours & Tastings »

 For groups of ten or more, please see our Tastings for Large Groups page.

 We can host groups from 20 to 250 guests for weddings, private tastings and dinners.
 Our winery grounds offer two manicured outdoor lawn areas and an indoor hospitality suite.
 Please contact our knowledgeable events staff for details at 707.857.9007 or email TastingRoom@closdubois.com

 We are closed on these major holidays: Thanksgiving Day, Christmas Eve/Day, Easter, 4th of July, New Year’s Day.
 We close at 3pm on New Year’s Eve.

 We offer picnic tables on lovely lawns with gorgeous views.
 No appointments necessary.
 Bring your own meal or purchase gourmet snacks in our Tasting Room.

 - Can you ship to my state?

 - How long does it take to receive an online order?

 - If my state won't allow online ordering, can I order by phone?

 Wine shipping is regulated by each state.
-Please click here for the most current state shipping information.
+Please see our Shipping Information page for current states we can ship to.